alwaysdata/documentation/content/security/drp.en.md

 ### Where are these backups located?

-These backups are hosted in a datacenter located more than ten kilometers from the production units.
+These backups are hosted in a datacenter located several kilometers from the production units.
 This notion is [contractual](https://www.alwaysdata.com/en/terms-and-legal/) (point 4.6 of the hosting special conditions).

 This datacenter is operated by [Scaleway](https://www.scaleway.com/en/datacenter/), while the production datacenters are managed by [Equinix](https://www.equinix.com/).